Nonequilibrium magnons from hot electrons in antiferromagnetic systems

-To illustrate electron-magnon scattering rates $\Gamma_{i\bb{k}}^\sigma$, we consider a cubic lattice with electronic dispersion shown with a solid blue line in the inset of Fig. \ref{fig:Gamma_k}.
-As many AFM materials exhibit magnetic anisotropy, we set an easy-axis anisotropy of $K_z\sim 10^{-6}\,\ep_\textrm{F}$.
-This anisotropy opens up a small band gap, $\Delta_{\textrm{gap}}\sim10^{-2}\,\ep_\textrm{F}$, in the magnon spectrum \cite{SM}, which is plotted with a solid green line in the inset of Fig.~\ref{fig:Gamma_k}.
-We study the temperature dependency by considering two different temperatures $T=0.2\varepsilon_F$ and $T=0.4\varepsilon_F$.
-In addition, we study the effect of an external magnetic field $\Delta$, which we choose as the energy of the spin-flop field $aka$ the magnon gap $\Delta=\Delta_{\textrm{gap}}$.
-The top (bottom) panel of Fig.~\ref{fig:Gamma_k} illustrates the electron-magnon scattering rates as a function of the wavenumber for the conduction (valence) band.
-In the presence of an external magnetic field on the order of magnon gap $\Delta_{\textrm{gap}}$, i.\,e. near the spin-flop transition, the scattering rates $\Gamma_{m\bb{k}}^\uparrow$ and $\Gamma_{m\bb{k}}^\downarrow$ are shown with dashed blue and dashed red lines, respectively.
-As is evident in Fig.~\ref{fig:Gamma_k}, the field is still too small to induce any visible effect on the scattering rates.
-The contribution of the interband scattering of electrons $\Gamma^{\gamma\sigma}_{m \neq n}$, in total scattering rate, Eq. (\ref{scattering}), is reduced by increasing the Fermi energy and the electronic band gap.
+In Fig.~\ref{fig:Gamma_k} we plot electron-magnon scattering rates $\Gamma_{m\bb{k}}^\uparrow$ and $\Gamma_{m\bb{k}}^\downarrow$ shown with dashed blue and dashed red lines, respectively, as a function of the wavevector $\bb{k}$.
+The field $\Delta=\Delta_{\textrm{ani}}$ is still too small to induce any reasonable effect on the scattering rates.
+The contribution of the interband scattering to the total scattering rate is further reduced by increasing the Fermi energy and the electronic band gap.

-Note that the conduction scattering rate $\Gamma_{c\bb{k}}^\sigma$ has two peaks at two Fermi wavevectors, while the valence scattering rate $\Gamma_{v\bb{k}}^\sigma$ has a single peak at the bottom (top) of the conduction (valence) band; see the inset of Fig. \ref{fig:Gamma_k} for the electron conduction band shown with the blue line.
+The conduction electron scattering rate $\Gamma_{c\bb{k}}^\sigma$ has two peaks at two Fermi wavevectors, while the valence scattering rate $\Gamma_{v\bb{k}}^\sigma$ has a single peak at the bottom (top) of the conduction (valence) band.

-We assume that at an initial moment of time $t=0$, quasi-equilibrium hot spin-unpolarized electrons are described by the Fermi-Dirac distribution with an effective temperature $T$, while magnons are absent $N^{\gamma}_{\bb{q}}(t=0)=0$.
-We then apply the Boltzmann equations of Eqs.~(\ref{kinetics}) to compute nonequilibrium magnon excitations for each magnon band; see Eq.~(\ref{Naa}), and for the interband magnon scattering probabilities, see Eqs.~ (\ref{QB equation Alpha Beta}) and (\ref{QB equation Beta Alpha}).
-For numerical calculations, we assume that the magnon Boltzmann equations are applied on a relatively short time scale $t_m$ such that a change in the scattering probabilities from $t=0$ to $t\approx t_m$ can be ignored.
-We also do not consider any phonon-mediated scattering channels since they are efficient on nanoscale time scales that are much longer than $t_m$, which is on the order of picoseconds.
+We assume that at an initial moment of time $t=0$, quasiequilibrium hot spin-unpolarized electrons are described by the Fermi-Dirac distribution with an effective temperature $T$, while there is no nonequilibrium magnon $N^{\gamma}_{\bb{q}}(t=0)=0$ in the system.
+We then apply the Boltzmann equations of Eqs.~(\ref{kinetics}) to compute nonequilibrium magnon excitations for each magnon band, Eq.~(\ref{Naa}), and for the interband magnon scattering probabilities, Eqs.~ (\ref{QB equation Alpha Beta}) and (\ref{QB equation Beta Alpha}).